kadena-community/kadena.js/packages/apps/docs/src/docs/faucet-app.md

 ‘funds-requested’ column must have increased by the amount requested.
 The first property is a simple check, but the second uses a property-only function called `(column-delta)`.
-For more information about this function, see [Column delta](/reference/pact/properties-and-invariants/database#column-delta).
+For more information about this function, see [column-delta](/reference/property-checking/database#column-deltah-1553511807).

 Recall that due to our schema invariants we have some additional checks that verify that our table writes are always within the valid bounds of our account